SCENE 01 / LOCATION AGREEMENTS

 Requirements Review

-We assess your location needs and identify all parties requiring agreements and releases.
+We check your location needs and identify all parties needing agreements and releases.

 Contract Preparation